terminusdb/terminusdb-client-python/README.md

 TerminusDB Client v10.0 works with TerminusDB v10.0 and TerminusCMS.
 Please check the [Release Notes](RELEASE_NOTES.md) to find out what has changed.

 ## Installation
--  TerminusDB Client can be downloaded form PyPI using pip:
+-  TerminusDB Client can be downloaded from PyPI using pip:
 `python -m pip install terminusdb-client`

 This only includes the core Python Client (Client) and WOQLQuery.

-If you want to use woqlDataframe or the import and export csv function in Scaffolding CLI tool:
+If you want to use woqlDataframe or the import and export CSV function in the Scaffolding CLI tool:

 `python -m pip install terminusdb-client[dataframe]`

-*if you are installing form `zsh` you have to quote the argument like this:*
+*if you are installing from `zsh` you have to quote the argument like this:*

 `python -m pip install 'terminusdb-client[dataframe]'`